- 7/8+ Maths

 - 13+ Maths ISEB and public school entrance exams

 - (I)GCSE Maths: AQA, CIE, Edexcel, OCR and WJEC

 - A-level Math: AQA, CIE, Edexcel, OCR and WJEC

 - A-level Further Maths: AQA, CIE, Edexcel, OCR and WJEC

-I have taught and tutored maths for seven years, and have a wide range of experience working with students from all ages and backgrounds.
+I have taught and tutored maths for eight years, and have a wide range of experience working with students from all ages and backgrounds.

-I have taught maths for five years on the university foundation programmes of the Northern Consortium, teaching classes ranging in size from as small as two to twenty-four students.
-I currently teach at British Studies Centre, Bloomsbury.
+I have taught maths for six years on the university foundation programmes of the Northern Consortium, teaching classes ranging in size from as small as two to twenty-four students.
+I currently teach at British Studies Centre, Southwark.